 The name of the fortress

-Scholars believe that “Anberd” was the fortresses’ original name, and the name “Amberd” appeared later.
-The name “Anberd” is used in some inscriptions, only once have we seen “Amberd.”
-Almost all authors of the Middle Ages used “Anberd” with the exception of Grigror Pahlavuni.
+Scholars believe that “Anberd” was the fortress’s original name, and the name “Amberd” appeared later.
+The name “Anberd” is used in some inscriptions; only once have we seen “Amberd.”
+Almost all authors of the Middle Ages used “Anberd,” with the exception of Grigror Pahlavuni.

 Mount Aragats is the highest point in the South Caucasus Mountains at 4,090 meters.
-It is a permanent home for mountaineers, has unique natural features including sub-alpine and alpine zones, along with four peaks.
-The northern peak is 4090m, the western is 4080m, while the eastern is 3916m and the southern peak is 3879m high.
+It is a permanent home for mountaineers and has unique natural features, including sub-alpine and alpine zones and four peaks.
+The northern peak is 4090m, the western is 4080m, the eastern is 3916m, and the southern peak is 3879m high.

 There is a legend about Mount Aragats.
-According to this legend, St. Grigor Lusavorich climbed to the top of the mountain to say a prayer.
+According to this legend, St. Grigor Lusavorich climbed to the mountain to say a prayer.
 At that very moment, a beacon of light came down upon him from heaven.
-The legend says that the heavenly light still appears, but only chosen people can see it.
+The legend says the heavenly light still appears, but only chosen people can see it.

-You can see the beautiful mountain lake Kari on Aragats, which is located on 3250m above the sea.
+You can see the beautiful mountain lake Kari on Aragats, located 3250m above the sea.
 All Armenians adore Mount Aragats.
-They are grateful to the mountain, some say thank you to it every day.
+They are grateful to the mountain; some say thank you to it every day.

-A Brief Guide to the Archeological Excavation at Amberd
+A Brief Guide to the Archeological Excavation at the Fortress of Amberd

 The Arkhashan gate

 The wall was cut away to open the gate.
-After the excavations of 1964, it became possible to access the east side of the entrance.
-To straighten the gate, a second double-gate entrance was built 15 meters away.
+After the excavations in 1964, it became possible to access the east side of the entrance.
+A second double-gate entrance was built 15 meters away to straighten the gate.
 The entrance gate is protected by walls that are three meters high and act as rectangular towers, girding the entrance so the enemy could not attack.
-It is noteworthy that the right wall is raised higher than the left one.
+Notably, the right wall is raised higher than the left one.

 The road’s position toward the gate and fence is interesting, too.
-Soldiers were instructed to hold their weapons in the right hand, and their shields in their left—leaving the right shoulder unprotected.
+Soldiers were instructed to hold their weapons in their right hand and shields in their left, leaving their right shoulder unprotected.
 Thus, the road was built considering this fact.

-Preserved sections of the Arkhashan valley show that the residents of Amberd were very careful with roads, indeed.
+Preserved sections of the Arkhashan Valley show that the residents of Amberd were cautious with roads.

 The new entrance of Amberdadzor

 The most significant building of the second period is the double entrance of Amberd, with its rectangular tower.
-It is located 30 meters to the north of the former gate, and is connected to the old gate from the west side by walls and conical pyramids.
+It is located 30 meters north of the former gate and connected to the old gate from the west side by walls and conical pyramids.
 From the west side, the wall continues to the northern part of Amberd.

 This was a strong defense measure for the fortress.
-Its structure is similar to Arkhashan gate in that they both employ a two-centered arch and are protected by a quadrangular tower on one side and by an enclosure on the other side.
-There is a tower-like building at the entrance of the tower, now mainly destroyed, that was built to protect the gate.
+Its structure is similar to the Arkhashan gate in that they both employ a two-centered arch and are protected by a quadrangular tower on one side and an enclosure on the other.
+A tower-like building at the entrance of the tower, now mainly destroyed, was built to protect the gate.

-There are two holes on the external wall of this building.
-They present as very tiny slits on the outer wall and widen as they travel inwards so that one soldier could stand by one hole and shoot with a wide horizontal range without sacrificing the reliable protection of the building’s walls.
+There are two holes in the external wall of this building.
+They present as tiny slits on the outer wall and widen as they travel inwards so that one soldier can stand by one hole and shoot with a wide horizontal range without sacrificing the reliable protection of the building’s walls.
 A rectangular tower protects the western gate.

 In the first period, the fortress was made of processed basalt stones bound with hard lime mortar.
-The stones weren’t closely fitted together and most have rounded corners; the junction areas between the stones are filled with lime mortar.
-During this period, the only entry to the fortress was from the southern side, from inside the fortress: One had to first enter the gates of the Amberd gorge and then enter the fortress from that door.
-This entry is small and is safely protected by the basalt door which rotates around an axis supported by thick logs that enter into the special matching holes on the inside walls.
+The stones weren’t closely fitted together, and most had rounded corners; the junction areas between the stones were filled with lime mortar.
+During this period, the only entry to the fortress was from the southern side, from inside the fortress: One had first to enter the gates of the Amberd Gorge and then enter the fortress from that door.
+This entry is small and is safely protected by the basalt door, which rotates around an axis supported by thick logs that enter into the special matching holes on the inside walls.

 The two cisterns

-The bath house is located about 70 km from the fortress, near the eastern enclosure, and is a key part of Amberd.
-Bath houses were common in big cities; Ani had seven, while Dvin had four or five.
+The bath house is located about 70 km from the fortress, near the eastern enclosure, and is a vital part of Amberd.
+Bathhouses were common in big cities; Ani had seven, while Dvin had four or five.

 It is constructed using polished basalt and clay.
 During the time period it was built, no clay was used in residential areas or government buildings, so this is very unusual.
-The entrance to the bathhouse had low stairs, and there were small red squares embedded in the walls.
+The entrance to the bathhouse had low stairs, and tiny red squares were embedded in the walls.

-The cloakroom’s tiled floor was raised to allow for piping which heated the building.
+The cloakroom’s tiled floor was raised to allow piping, which heated the building.
 Waste was removed through a different set of pipes.

 The bridge and the watermill

-Amberd’s church inscription mentions the existence of a bridge, a watermill and a gristmill.
-The roads to Amberd are located between two rivers, which overflow in the spring.
-During that season it would be very difficult to cross without a bridge.
+Amberd’s church inscription mentions the existence of a bridge, a watermill, and a gristmill.
+The roads to Amberd are between two rivers overflowing in the spring.
+During that season, it would be tough to cross without a bridge.
 The ruins of this bridge no longer exist.

 Amberd had several watermills.
-The inscription reads “…jaghacn karmnchin vera…” In old Armenian, this means there was a watermill on the bridge, differentiating this particular watermill from the others in the region.
+The inscription reads, “…jaghacn karmnchin vera…” In old Armenian, there was a watermill on the bridge, differentiating this particular watermill from the others in the region.

-Amberd was originally built as an apartment for Amberd’s lords.
-The homes had wide rooms and southern oriented windows which allowed light and warmth in.
+Amberd was initially built as an apartment for Amberd’s lords.
+The homes had expansive rooms and southern-oriented windows, allowing light and warmth.

-There are ruins of these houses in existence; some of the walls are still visible.
-These walls were likely covered in wooden logs, but they were made with polished basalt.
+These houses have ruins; some of the walls are still visible.
+These walls were likely covered in wooden logs but were made with polished basalt.
 These houses were built long before the fortress existed.

 The apartment complexes

 Another such room was uncovered during the excavations in 1968.
-The room size resembles that of the one discovered in 1964, only there is an irregular quadrangle in the former’s plan.
-Fewer archeological objects and pottery items were discovered in the latter room.
+The room size resembles the one discovered in 1964, only there is an irregular quadrangle in the former’s plan.
+Fewer archeological objects and pottery items were found in the latter room.

 It turned out that the entry had been laid directly on the earth, and there were no further archeological layers under it.
 We may look at these circumstances and leap to the conclusion that this entrance of the fortress is the oldest, having existed from the very beginning of the construction of the fortress, and was closed probably in the twelfth century, when it was considered reasonable to open other entrances to the fortress.
 In later years, eastern and western walls artlessly built of small stones were attached to the two walls of that entrance and it became used as an apartment complex.

-A cleaning-filtering cask, the strainer, was found that had a narrow mouth and a height of about 50cm.
-There are round holes on the two opposite sides of this cask that were designed for the water pipes.
+A cleaning-filtering cask, the filter, was found to have a narrow mouth and a height of about 50cm.
+There are round holes on the two opposite sides of this cask designed for the water pipes.
 It was discovered that, prior to entering the reservoir, a pipeline left the Citadel separate from the common water pipe.
-Further studies showed that it was designed for supplying water to the reservoir; however, here we failed to study some areas because of the terrain.
+Further studies showed that it was designed to supply water to the reservoir; however, we failed to study some areas because of the terrain.

 Iron crosses and other artifacts